-Cyberbullying that occurs off school grounds and is not connected to any school or District curricular or non-curricular activity or event may still be within the scope of the District’s ability to respond when it affects a student’s welfare, their ability to access their education, and/or the behavior has a nexus, or connection, to the school or District.
+“Cyberbullying” is when students use technology to bully someone, verbally or relationally.
+Cyberbullying can happen off school grounds, on a personal device, and without connection to any school or District curricular or non-curricular activity or event.
+However, it may still be within the scope of the District’s ability to respond when it affects a student’s welfare, their ability to access their education, and/or the behavior has a nexus, or connection, to the school or District.
+The District will respond to any report of cyberbullying that:

-What “bullying” is not: Bullying is not teasing, conflict, or fights between students where a real or perceived imbalance of power does not exist.

-Signs that teasing is actually bullying include:

-the teasing is hostile;

-the student teasing intends to hurt the student being teased; and

-the student being teased is harmed by the behavior.
+Involves bullying during online instruction;

+Involves bullying on District-owned and –issued devices; or

+Any instance that has a nexus to the school or District.

-“Conflict”: is a disagreement or argument between two or more people in which all sides express their views.
+“Conflict” means a disagreement or argument between two or more people in which all sides express their views.
 This occurs when individuals hold equal power in a relationship but have different points of view.
+Mean behavior and conflict is not bullying in and of itself.

-When bullying is “harassment”: Bullying may be considered or include acts of harassment when the behavior directed at a student is also based on a protected class (i.e., disability, race, creed, color, sex, sexual orientation, gender identity, gender expression, marital status, family composition, religion, age, national origin, ancestry, or the need for special education services).
-This may include acts that could be considered micro-aggressions when repeated in nature and the student engaged in the acts has been made aware that the behavior is not acceptable and continues with the conduct.
-In those circumstances, the behavior is subject to the process and procedures in District Policy JBB – Harassment of Students.
+“Harassment” Bullying may be considered or include acts of harassment when the behavior directed at a student is based on a protected class, as defined in District Policy AC – Nondiscrimination/Equal Opportunity.
+This may include acts that could be considered micro-aggressions when they are repeated despite the student engaged in the acts being made aware that the behavior is not acceptable.
+In those circumstances, the behavior is subject to District Policy JBB – Harassment or Discrimination of Students and the process and procedures in District Regulation AC-R1 – Harassment and Discrimination Investigation Procedures for Students or District Regulation AC-R3 – Sex-based Harassment Investigation Procedures.
+Harassment is not in and of itself bullying.

-“Retaliation” is an act or communication intended as revenge against an individual who reports an act of bullying.
+“Retaliation” means intimidating, threatening, coercing, or discriminating against an individual by the District, a student, or an employee or other person authorized by the District because the individual raised a good-faith concern about or participated in good faith in an investigation on an act of bullying.
 Retaliation can also include knowingly making false accusations of bullying or acting to influence the investigation of, or the response to, a report of bullying.

+“Teasing” means mocking or making fun of someone playfully.
+Signs that teasing may be bullying are when the teasing is hostile, the student teasing intends to hurt the student being teased, and/or the student being teased is harmed by the behavior.
+Teasing is bullying when there is an imbalance of power.

-“False accusations” of bullying are those made knowingly by an individual or group of individuals with the purpose of causing harm to another individual and which are false.
+“False accusations of bullying” means claims made by an individual or group of individuals with the purpose of causing harm to another individual and which are false.

+Reporting

+Any student who believes they have been a target of bullying and/or other behaviors prohibited by this policy (i.e., retaliation or making knowingly false accusations of bullying behavior), or who has witnessed such bullying and/or other prohibited behaviors, is strongly encouraged to immediately report it to an administrator, school counselor, teacher or other employees at their school.
+Any parent/caregiver who believes their student has been a target of bullying or other prohibited behaviors under this policy is strongly encouraged to immediately report it to an administrator, school counselor, teacher or other employees at their student’s school.

+All District employees and authorized volunteers who have any incident of bullying reported to them, observe potential bullying behavior, or otherwise have reason to believe it is occurring must promptly forward the report(s) and/or other information to the school principal or principal’s designee for appropriate action.

 Prevention and Intervention